ralph-groupscholar/groupscholar-application-funnel/ralph-progress.md

 - Added Postgres-backed serverless endpoints for live application data and brief persistence with schema bootstrap.
 - Wired the live sync panel and dashboard dataset to refresh from the production data store with safe fallbacks.
 - Updated documentation and tooling metadata for the new database configuration.

+## Iteration 65
+- Fixed duplicate live snapshot DOM bindings in the dashboard script.
+- Added a manual refresh control for the live data sync panel with loading state.